 A Notice of Availability for the Draft EA and proposed FONSI was published in the Abilene Reporter News, Coleman County Chronicle, Double Mountain Chronicle, and Throckmorton Tribune inviting the public to review and comment on the Draft EA during the 30-day public comment period.
-Electronic copies of the Draft EA and proposed FONSI are available for public review and download on the Sheppard, Dyess, and Laughlin AFB websites.
-Printed copies of the Draft EA and proposed FONSI are available for public review at the Abilene Public Library (Main Branch), Coleman Public Library, Depot Public Library, and Stonewall County Library.
-Comments on the Draft EA will be addressed in the Final EA and FONSI, as applicable.
+Electronic copies of the Draft EA and proposed FONSI were available for public review and download on the Sheppard, Dyess, and Laughlin AFB websites.
+Printed copies of the Draft EA and proposed FONSI were available for public review at the Abilene Public Library (Main Branch), Coleman Public Library, Depot Public Library, and Stonewall County Library.